DailySoccer/EpicEleven/README.md

     $ backend> play debug

     And then, from inside the console, you start the server:

     [backend] $ run

-- I recommend installing Intellij Idea 13.
+- Install Intellij Idea 13.
 To connect the IDE to the debugger, you need to "Edit configuration" and add a new remote configuration.
 Make it point to whatever the port "play debug" tells you.

-Deploying to Heroku
+Heroku
 ===================

 - Heroku reference documentation: https://devcenter.heroku.com/categories/heroku-architecture

-- After commiting everything to your master branch:

-    $ git push heroku master